giantswarm/docs/src/content/ui-api/management-api/crd/kubeadmconfigs.bootstrap.cluster.x-k8s.io.md

 </div>

 <div class="property-description">
-<p>JoinConfiguration is the kubeadm configuration for the join command</p>
+<p>InitConfiguration along with ClusterConfiguration are the configurations necessary for the init command</p>

 </div>